devrsi0n/ononoki/README_ENGLISH.md

 ![logo](./public/icons/192.jpg)

-Chrome extension for generating GIF meme from a video, support for Bilibili.
+Chrome extension for generating GIF meme from a video, support for Bilibili and Youtube.

 ## Feature Preview